rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of QueryDatastoreFreespaceThresholdInputs.
 - Returns QueryDatastoreFreespaceThresholdsReply.
-### radarclusterlist
-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - ClusterFilterInput: Filter by cluster.
-    - sortOrder - SortOrder: Cluster sort order.
-    - sortBy - ClusterSortByEnum: Sort clusters by field.
-- Returns ClusterConnection.
 ### roletemplates
 The list of available role templates.